jborean93/brispug-repo/processes/README.md

 ### Disadvantages

-* Return codes that are not 0 are treated as an error
+* Runs within the same console as the powershell host, cannot spawn a new console
-* Stderr is sent to the error stream by default
+* Stderr is sent to the consoles stderr pipe, cannot store as a variable
 * Cannot run asynchronously, need to wait until the process has finished